The Many Benefits Of Massage

 Boost Your Immune System and Flush Toxins

 The technique of massage on the body helps to eliminate toxins from muscle and fat and also stimulates lymph flow, which carries waste products away from the tissues back toward the heart.
-It is also recognised that massage can increase the number of lymphocytes (white blood cells that play a large part in defending your body from disease).
+It is also recognized that massage can increase the number of lymphocytes (white blood cells that play a large part in defending your body from disease).

 Reduce Blood Pressure